 - Psychological counselling: The healthcare programme entitles members to psychological counselling if they are experiencing problems at work, such as bullying or stress issues, or at home, perhaps in connection with a divorce or a death in the family.

 - Abuse counselling by telephone: The healthcare programme offers abuse counselling by telephone to assist members with smoking, drug, alcohol or medicine abuse problems, advising on public and private support options.

 - Unemployed members and members with long-term illnesses: Unemployed members and members with long-term illnesses automatically have healthcare cover for a period of 12 months after their pension contributions have been suspended.
-Retirees can also add the healthcare programme to their cover.
+Retirees are also covered by the healthcare programme.